mittagessen/kraken/docs/api.rst

         >>> rec_model_path = '/path/to/recognition/model'
         >>> model = models.load_any(rec_model_path)

+The sequence recognizer wrapper combines the neural network itself, a :ref:`codec <codecs>`, metadata such as the if the input is supposed to be grayscale or binarized, and an instance of a CTC decoder that performs the conversion of the raw output tensor of the network into a sequence of labels:

+.. raw:: html
+    :file: _static/kraken_torchseqrecognizer.svg

 Afterwards, given an image, a segmentation and the model one can perform text recognition.
 The code is identical for both legacy and baseline segmentations.
 Like for segmentation input images are auto-converted to the correct color